 If you have missed the deadline, please complete your paperwork with your College advisor immediately and submit forms to your Graduation Analyst (found below in the College Advising Offices tab) for consideration.

 Submit my Intent Form

 It is strongly recommended that you meet with your college advisor to review your DegreeWorks audit to ensure you are on track for the graduation term marked on your intent to graduate form.

 Undergraduate students may drop off the intent to graduate form and upper division form (if required by your college) at your college’s advising office, or scan and email the forms to your college advisor.

-At this time, the colleges not requiring an upper division form are the College of Basic & Applied Sciences, College of Behavioral & Health Sciences, College of Liberal Arts, College of Media & Entertainment and University College.
+The colleges not requiring an upper division form are the College of Basic & Applied Sciences, College of Behavioral & Health Sciences, College of Education, College of Liberal Arts, College of Media & Entertainment and University College.
 Expected graduates in these colleges are only required to submit the intent to graduate form.

-Colleges that require both an intent to graduate form and upper division form are the Jennings A. Jones College of Business and College of Education.
-Expected graduates from these colleges must submit the intent to graduate and upper division forms together to the appropriate advising office or to your college advisor.
+The college that requires both an intent to graduate form and upper division form is the Jennings A. Jones College of Business.
+Expected graduates from this college must submit the intent to graduate and upper division forms together to the appropriate advising office or to your college advisor.

 If you do not know the name of your college advisor, you can find this information by logging into your PipelineMT account > Registration & Student Records menu > then click on the Assigned Advisor(s) icon.
 If you do not know the College of your degree program, click on the DegreeWorks button at the bottom of this page and log into PipelineMT.
 Your college is listed in the upper middle section of your DegreeWorks audit in the “College” section.